What is an Insurance Claims and Policy Processing Clerk?

 Types of Insurance Claims and Policy Processing Clerk

 Is There Job Demand for Insurance Claims and Policy Processing Clerks?

 There were about 308,500 jobs for Insurance Claims and Policy Processing Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 34,100 new jobs for Insurance Claims and Policy Processing Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 35,600 job openings in this field each year.
+The BLS estimates 35,600 yearly job openings in this field.

 The states with the most job growth for Insurance Claims & Policy Processing Clerk are Utah, Arizona, and Iowa.
 Watch out if you plan on working in Maine, Vermont, or Oregon.
 These states have the worst job growth for this type of profession.